watchduck/discrete_helpers/doc/basics.md

 (env) me@my:~/Code/discrete_helpers$ pytest -x
 ```

+## circular imports

 Somehow the tests do not catch import errors that appear in the console.<br>
-Therefore the following includes have to be tested separately:
+Therefore the following includes have to be tested manually:

 ```
 from discretehelpers.binv import Binv